 RTC conducts its business in an open and transparent manner, but people may want to request specific information under the State Public Records Act.
-Anyone may request to view RTC records for any reason (although Washington state places some limits on how certain records may be used, including but not limited to prohibiting using lists of individuals for commercial purposes [RCW 42.56.070 (9)] and prohibiting using lists of persons to promote election of persons or for promotion or opposition of ballot measures [RCW42.17.130]).
-Public records requests are addressed on RTC's website (rtc.wa.gov), phone (360-397-6067) or email info@rtc.wa.gov.
-RTC will respond to public records requests within five business days or request receipt.
+Anyone may request to view RTC records for any reason although Washington State places some limits on how certain records may be used, including but not limited to prohibiting using lists of individuals for commercial purposes [RCW 42.56.070 (9)] and prohibiting using lists of persons to promote election of persons or for promotion or opposition of ballot measures [RCW42.17.130].
+Public records requests are addressed on RTC's website (rtc.wa.gov), phone 564-397-6067, or email info@rtc.wa.gov.
+RTC will respond to public records requests within five business days of request receipt.